How to Become a Digital Nomad in Chiang Mai

 Chiang Mai Airport–never as busy as Bangkok’s Suvarnabhumi Airport.

 You can go from Bangkok to Chiang Mai from Don Mueang, as well.
 This airport was the original main airport for decades until Suvarnabhumi was built.
-Don Mueang, or DMK, has recently gone through major renovations and is pretty much up to modern standards but not as busy as BKK.
+Don Mueang, or DMK, is pretty much up to modern standards but not as busy as BKK.

 While there are hundreds of flights from North American, Europe, and Asia to Thailand, getting to the kingdom from North America or Western Europe usually comes with a layover.